 The 20 ft. model has the water pump located under the galley.
 Remove the drawer under the cook top for access.

-The 23 ft. model has the lower section of the roadside wardrobe face panel hinged to open expose the pump and filter.
+The 23 ft. model has the lower front face panel on the roadside wardrobe hinged to open and expose the pump and filter.